For many children, online NAPLAN tests will be more engaging.

 Support your child to understand that the questions they attempt will be more suited to their ability, relieving any concerns they may have, along with the fact that they will be using a computer or device.

-NAPLAN Online's tailored test design starts with a standard set of questions, then as your child responds to questions, moves to questions that are suited to their ability.
+tailored test design starts with a standard set of questions, then as your child responds to questions, moves to questions that are suited to their ability.

 In most of the tests, students can go back and change answers.
 Students can also check their progress at any time during the test.
 Students won't be able to go back to questions that provide an online calculator, if they have left that testlet.

-A public demonstration site is available where you and your child can view the sorts of ICT skills that are used in questions they encounter with NAPLAN Online.
-The demonstration site does NOT tailor to a student's ability though.
+public demonstration site is available where you and your child can view the sorts of ICT skills that are used in questions they encounter with NAPLAN Online.
+The demonstration site does not tailor to a student's ability though.
 The questions are just provided to show what a test might look like.

 If your child is undertaking NAPLAN Online in 2020, please read these supporting documents for parents and caregivers.
 Your child’s school will also communicate this information to you, as well as school-related planning details.